tanishisherewithhh/Smp-hack/README.md

-# 1.19.3 Fabric Mod (semi hack client) used in small server and smp to play with friends.
+# 1.19.3 and above Fabric Mod (semi hack client) used in small server and smp to play with friends.

  This mod is created with the intention of learning fabric and minecraft libraries along with advanced java